avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ## Security Considerations

-This ACP significantly reduces the cost of becoming an L1 validator.
-This can lead to a large increase in the number of L1 validators going forward.
+This ACP introduces Avalanche Layer 1s, a new network type that costs significantly less than Avalanche Subnets.
+This can lead to a large increase in the number of networks and, by extension, the number of validators.
 Each additional validator adds consistent RAM usage to the P-Chain.
 However, this should be appropriately metered by the continuous fee mechanism outlined above.

 With the additional sovereignty L1s gain from the P-Chain, staking tokens are no longer locked on the P-Chain.
 This poses a new security consideration for L1 validators: Malicious chains can choose to remove validators at will and take any funds that the validator has on the L1.
 The P-Chain only provides the guarantee that L1 validators can retrieve the remaining $AVAX Balance for their validator via a `DisableL1ValidatorTx`.
 Any assets on the L1 is entirely under the purview of the L1.
 The onus is now on L1 validators to vet the L1's security.